0%

 4. Multifocal and Trifocal IOLs

-5. Monovision Lenses (for RLE Only)
+5. Monovision Lenses (RLE Only)

 Monovision involves setting one eye for distance and the other for near.

-In Cataract Surgery:
+Cataract Surgery: Rarely used.

 Monovision works particularly well for people with strong reading needs.